Summary

 Developers: TYPO3/TypeScript developers wanted for open-source collaboration

-Support: From 500 EUR/year (Logo on website) to 5,000 EUR/year (Priority features + support)
+Sponsorship: from 500 EUR/year (logo on the website) to 5,000 EUR/year (priority features and support)

 Recommendation and Next Steps